-The Feather Blade on Tras Street is a newly-opened steak bistro concept on Club Street that focuses on one particular steak cut – the feather blade.
+The Feather Blade is a newly-opened steak bistro concept on Club Street that focuses on one particular steak cut – the feather blade.

 Imagine a steakhouse that offers essentially just one dish on the menu.
 The Feather Blade, a steak restaurant located in the entertainment enclave on Club Street, does just that.
 While other steakhouses provide a range of different cuts that patrons can choose from, the sole steak cut featured here – unless there’s a special on – is the feather blade.